siaynoq/VoteReward/README.markdown

               type: item
               data_value: 265
               amount: 1-2

+ First, you can set what message(s) the user will see after getting the reward.
+You can use Bukkit chat color codes by prefixing it with <code>\u00A7</code>.
+ E.g. <code>\u00A7aHey</code> is 'Hey' all in green.

  Here we have two groups defined - "normal" and "vip".
 The "items" underneath are the rewards for each group.
  You have to assign the VoteReward group to the group/player in your permissions.yml with the prefix "votereward" (e.g. "votereward.normal")